-Missouri Medicaid Personal Care – How to Get Paid As a Caregiver
+Missouri Medicaid Personal Care – How to Get Paid To Care for a Family Member

 Being a caregiver for a family member carries a significant price.
-Caregivers have to reduce their working hours or leave their jobs in order to take care of their loved ones.
-It means that they spend hours assisting their loved one with daily activities such as cooking meal, taking them to the hospital, ensuring their safety etc. Given the amount of support and personal care offered, they should be compensated for their time.
-This is why caregivers should know how to get paid for the care and time they provide to their loved ones.
+Caregivers often have to reduce their working hours or leave their jobs in order to take care of their loved ones.
+It means that they spend hours assisting their loved one with daily activities such as cooking meal, taking them to the hospital, ensuring their safety etc. Given the amount of support and personal care offered, we believe they should be compensated for their time.
+We can help understand how to get paid for the care and time they provide to their loved ones.

 Missouri Medicaid, which offers the personal care program (Consumer-Directed Services), was enacted by the federal Social Security Act 1965, and remains the major federal-state partnership serving low-income families and individuals.
 Medicaid, as a low-income program offers public health insurance coverage to low-income people and families, including seniors, working families and people with long-term physical and mental disabilities.
-Some people who otherwise would be forced to live in nursing homes can instead stay in their own home through Medicaid personal care programs.
+Some people who otherwise would be forced to live in nursing homes can instead stay in their own home through Medicaid personal care programs, improving their quality of life.
 MOHealthnet (Missouri Medicaid) personal care eligibility rules help to make in-home care available to this who meet certain criteria including physical disabilities as determined by a needs assessment.

 Personal care services, often known as personal assistance or home care, are generally provided for people with disabilities and long-lasting health conditions.
 Such assistance includes help with activities such as eating, bathing, drinking, grooming, toileting, mobility and transferring.
 Different states offer personal care services through in-home care and community-based waiver programs.
 In Kansas City, around two-thirds of the older adults with a disability depend on unpaid personal care from their family members and friends.